Please follow and like us:

 44. Picnic in a park

-Get some takeout from the Merc or a basket from The Dirty Laundry Saloon and head to one of Pawhuska’s parks.
+Get some takeout from the Merc or pick up some meats and cheeses from Harp’s Hometown Foods and head to one of Pawhuska’s parks.
 Enjoy a picnic outdoors and bask in fresh air and sunshine.
+There’s a great picnic area at the Tallgrass Prairie Preserve near the Nature Center.

 45. Grab some fast food